huangdijia/ccswitch/README.md

 ### Key Features

 - **Multi-profile Management**: Store and switch between multiple Claude API configurations
+- **Interactive Profile Switching**: Interactive selection when no profile is specified
-- **Auto-update**: Built-in update command to keep the tool current
+- **Auto-update**: Built-in update command to keep the tool current with GitHub releases
 - **Pre-configured Providers**: Support for various Claude API providers out of the box
+- **Custom Profile Creation**: Interactive profile creation with guided prompts
 - **Cross-platform**: Works on Linux, macOS, and Windows
 - **Simple CLI**: Intuitive commands for easy profile management
 - **Configuration Persistence**: Your settings are safely stored and applied automatically